jgromero/sail/content/home/main.md

 +++

+# Page under construction

 > Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.

 *Our Common Future (The Brundtland Report)*, United Nations ([1987](https://sustainabledevelopment.un.org/content/documents/5987our-common-future.pdf))

-The **Sustainable Artificial Intelligence Laboratory** (SAIL) brings together researchers interested in different aspects of sustainability and how they can be addressed by applying Artificial Intelligence.
+The **Sustainable Artificial Intelligence Laboratory** (SAIL) was launched in January 2020.
+It brings together researchers interested in different aspects of sustainability and how they can be addressed by applying Artificial Intelligence.

 SAIL's objectives are aligned to the UN's [Sustainable Development Goals](https://www.un.org/sustainabledevelopment/).
 Specifically, our research work is focused on the following goals: